projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       The ``acrn.bin`` will be generated to ``./build/hypervisor/acrn.bin``.
       The ``ACPI_VM0.bin`` and ``ACPI_VM1.bin`` will be generated to ``./build/hypervisor/acpi/``.

 #.
-Check the Ubuntu boot loader name.
+Check the Ubuntu bootloader name.

    In the current design, the logical partition depends on the GRUB boot loader; otherwise, the hypervisor will fail to boot.
-Verify that the default boot loader is GRUB:
+Verify that the default bootloader is GRUB:

    .. code-block:: none